Welcome! I’m Tammy Strobel.

 I empower people to simplify their lives and to dig deep into what matters.

 In 2005, my husband and I were living beyond our means.
 Our two bedroom apartment was cluttered with stuff, we’d accumulated $30,000 in student loan debt, and my job was eroding my emotional and physical health.
 In short, we were stressed, unhappy, and decided to simplify our lives.
-Since then, we’ve given away 90% of our belongings, paid off all of our debt, moved into a tiny house on wheels, and changed our careers.
+Since then, we’ve given away 90% of our belongings, paid off our debt, lived in tiny house on wheels, and changed our careers.

 In January 2010, I left my day job and started a micro-business.
-As an entrepreneur, I sustain myself through writing and teaching.
-Teaching is the best part of my job!
-I help individuals focus on relationships, meaningful work, and creative projects by using the tools of photography and writing.
+As an entrepreneur, I sustain myself through writing, photography, and teaching.
+Specifically, I help individuals focus on relationships, meaningful work, and creative projects by using the tools of photography and writing.

-In addition to teaching, I take online courses and workshops to learn and grow.
-My educational journey began in college where I received a Bachelors of Arts in Economics, a Masters in Public Administration, and a Masters of Arts in Education and Gender Equity Studies.
+In addition to running my business, I take online courses and workshops to learn and grow.
+My educational journey began in college where I received a Bachelors of Arts in Economics, a Masters in Public Administration, and a Masters of Arts in Education.
 Education empowered, inspired, and motivated me to go small, think big, and be happy.

 I’ve learned there is no one-size fits all approach to living simply or to happiness, which is why I write from my experience and emphasize options.
 After spending five years working with survivors of sexual assault and domestic violence, I learned how important it is to talk about options, rather than telling people what to do or what to think.
 As a Victim Advocate, the empowerment model was the foundation of my training.
 The approach emphasizes peer support and helps victims of violence focus on problem-solving, one small step at a time.
 I believe this model can be applied to any type of struggle and it informs my writing.
 By examining options, it is possible to empower yourself and to find happiness.